runmad/RMSwipeTableViewCell/README.md

 `RMSwipeTableViewCell` has a number of (optional) delegate methods that provide an extensive.
 The delegate methods are fairly verbose and the demo project shows a few examples of usage.

-All delegate methods that returns the CGPoint location takes into account the panOffset value (panOffset is actual location of the contentView vs. the actual translation of the touch location).
+All delegate methods that return the CGPoint location take into account the panOffset value (panOffset is actual location of the contentView vs. the translation value of the touch location).

 ```Objective-C
 // notifies the delegate when the user starts panning